ARCTraining/data-vis/docs/05-composition-bar-charts.md

 Bar charts are valuable tools for displaying and comparing categorical data.
 They visually represent the distribution or composition of data across various categories, enabling easy identification of patterns, trends, and relationships.
 Bar charts are effective in conveying information in a clear and concise manner, making them a popular choice for communicating data insights to a wide audience.

-While making a series of example bar charts, we will discuss visual encoding in this context
+While making a series of example bar charts, we will discuss visual encoding in this context.

 ## Example data